nus-cs2103-AY2425S1/ip/docs/README.md

 ## Adding Todos

-You can add a todo.
+You can add a todo by using the 'todo' command.

 This adds a task without any time limit to your task list.